evanm4183/front-end-capstone/README.md

 ## Purpose

-This app aims to connect the Sudoku community by providing a platform for Sudoku enthusiasts to create and share puzzles with other Sudoku enthusiasts.
+The purpose of this app is to provide a platform for Sudoku enthusiasts to create and share puzzles with other Sudoku enthusiasts.

 ## Features